ravichaurasia/CNN_LeNet/README.md

 # CNN_LeNet
-This include basic LeNet architecture and modified LeNet architecture with umnist dataset
+This include basic LeNet architecture and modified LeNet architecture with mnist dataset